jevad/NLTKinstallForNlpClass/downgradeNLTK.md

 Download the source for the version you want, and install the new version the same way you did the old version.

 ## If you installed NLTK using Pip:
+(Note:  If you know how to use virtualenv to create virtual environments, this might be a great time to do so.
+You could create a virtual environment, just for this class, adjusting the software versions to match exactly what is needed for the class.)

 Check your currently installed version of NLTK:
 ```
 pip list